savonet/book/streaming.md

 We see that it takes a source as argument and returns another source.
 We also see that that is accepts any audio, video and midi contents for the input source, be they in internal format or not, calling them respectively `'a`, `'b` and `'c`.
-The output source has `none` as audio contents, meaning that it will have no audio at all, and that the video content is the same as the content for the input (`'b`), and similarly for midi content (`'c`).
+The returned source has `none` as audio contents, meaning that it will have no audio at all, and that the video content is the same as the content for the input (`'b`), and similarly for midi content (`'c`).